Car buying scams are everywhere, even at the largest and most trusted dealerships

 Financing Versus Predatory Lending

-There are many dealers that cater to financing for those with poor credit, bankruptcy, or other problems that a dealership will see as high-risk and offer financing only after raising the price on the automobile.
-The advertisements for these dealers are often so tempting that those with fairly decent credit will look into things, hoping to save some money through smart financing.
-In actuality, this is one of the worst mistakes you can make when deciding to purchase a new vehicle.
-Predatory lending is not illegal when it comes to companies that charge 100-150% interest on payments in exchange for offering no down payment and a decent car to those who don’t have a great credit profile.
+There are many dealers that cater to financing for those with poor credit, bankruptcy, or other problems.
+Most dealerships see these as high-risk and offer financing only after raising the price on the automobile.
+The advertisements for these dealers are often so tempting that those with fairly decent credit will consider using the loan they offer.
+When you check the fine print you will see these are just more car dealer scams designed to take more of your money for the car.
+This is one of the worst mistakes you can make when deciding to purchase a new vehicle.
+Predatory lending is not illegal when it comes to companies that charge 100-150% interest.
+It is obvious that this type of no down payment car loan is designed to take advantage of those who can’t afford a down payment and need a car.

 Credit Card Trap